turingschool/backend-curriculum-site/module2/projects/blogger.md

 end
 ```

-Refresh the browser and you'll get the "Template is Missing" error.
+Refresh the browser and you'll get the `ActionController::UnknownFormat in ArticlesController#show` error.
 Let's pause here before creating the view template.

 #### A Bit on Parameters